cmu-delphi/delphi-epidata/docs/api/client_libraries.md

   </div>
 </div>

+> **Note:** Requesting a large number of issues for several locations or several time values at once can result in slow-running queries or timeouts.
+If you encounter timeouts, try querying subsets of locations or dates.
+{: .note }

 Finally, we can use the `lag` argument to request only data that was reported a certain number of days after the event.

 <div class="code-tabs">